orchest/orchest/docs/source/getting_started/orientation.rst

 How Orchest works
 -----------------

-The shell script ``orchest`` will mount the Docker socket to the ``orchest-ctl`` container to manage the local Docker containers necessary for running Orchest.
-In addition, the Docker socket is necessary for the dynamic spawning of containers that occurs when running individual pipeline steps.
+Orchest is a fully containerized application and its runtime can be managed through the ``orchest`` shell script.
+In the script you can see that the Docker socket ``/var/run/docker.sock`` is mounted, which Orchest requires in order order to dynamically spawn Docker containers when running pipelines.

-.. some
+Global configurations are stored at ``~/.config/orchest/config.json``, for possible configuration values see :ref:`configuration <configuration>`.

-Orchest runs as a collection of Docker containers and stores a global configuration file.
-The location for this config is ``~/.config/orchest/config.json``.
+.. build on top of your filesystem (giving you the flexibility to edit the files in whatever way you like, through terminal, your editor or through our UI with deep Jupyter integration).
+You do need to follow a certain directory structure. projects and pipelines and environments(link to section)

 Orchest is powered by your filesystem.
 Upon launching, Orchest will mount the content of the ``orchest/userdir/`` directory, where ``orchest/`` is the install directory from GitHub, at